ronichester/SL-animals-DVS-stbp/README.md

 The core of the STBP method implementation is in *layers.py*: the base code code is from [thiswinex/STBP-simple](https://github-com.translate.goog/thiswinex/STBP-simple?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp), to which I added a few fixes, changes and adaptations, inspired also by this other [STBP implementation](https://github.com/yjwu17/STBP-for-training-SpikingNN#spatio-temporal-bp-for-spiking-neural-networks).

 The Spiking Neural Network model is in *model.py* (SLANIMALSNet), and reproduces the architecture described in the SL-animals paper.
 The main training tools and functions used in the package are in *stbp_tools.py*.
 The customizable network and simulation parameters are in *network.yaml*; this is the place to edit parameters like 'batch size', 'data path', 'seed' and many others.

 A new feature was introduced as an option, allowing the use of random sample crops for training instead of the fixed crops starting at the beggining of the sample, as in the original paper implementation.
-This allows further exploration of the available data in the dataset.
+This allows further exploration of the available data in the dataset, and that's how I got the best results in the table above.
+Check my [published paper](https://ieeexplore.ieee.org/document/10506133) for implementation details.

 The main program is in *sl_animals_slayer.py*, which uses the correct experimental procedure for training a network using cross validation after dividing the dataset into train, validation and test sets.
 A simpler version of the main program is in *train_test_only.py*, which is basically the same except dividing the dataset only into train and test sets, in an effort to replicate the published results.
 Apparently, the benchmark results were reported in this simpler dataset split configuration.